 Flora

 Leave plant stalks, seedheads, and tall grasses standing through the winter.
-Wildlife will use them for food and shelter.
-(They’ll also add some visual interest to your winter landscape.)
+They’ll add some visual interest to your winter landscape, but, more importantly, wildlife will use them for food and shelter.

 Fallen leaves are a great mulch.
-Leave them where they lay or mulch them with your mower to scatter 2 to 3 inches (5 to 8 cm) deep in your garden.
+Leave them where they lay or mulch them with your mower to scatter them 2–3 inches (5–8 cm) deep in your garden.
 Mulch helps conserve moisture in the soil and adds organic matter.
 Or, add the leaves to your compost pile.

 Do you have a brush pile?
 If not, start one with the next collection of branches and twigs you rake up.
 Hide it behind shrubs or elsewhere in your yard where it won’t be a visual bother to you.
 As you add to it over time, it’ll provide a place for rabbits to hide and for reptiles, amphibians, and insects to hibernate.
 (It will be used in spring and summer by ground-nesting birds and other wildlife.)